AndroidPatch Module (APM)

 system Directory

-The contents of this directory will be overlaid on top of the system's /system partition using OverlayFS after system boot, which means:
+The contents of the module's system directory will be overlaid on top of the system's /system partition after system boot via mounting, which means:

 - Files with the same name in the corresponding directory in the system will be overwritten by files in this directory.